Fouke Elementary School

 1. Monitoring student learning on a timely basis.

-PLC teams create common formative assessments by examining the common core state standards and unpacking the standards so they align with the student learning expectations to be mastered.
+PLC teams create common formative assessments by examining the state standards, unpacking the standards so they align with the student learning expectations and essential elements to be mastered.

-- PLC teams use the data from the interim target tests to monitor student learning and to compare the gains for each student to chunk tests, DIBELS, grade level exams, Moby Max, STAR Math and Reading and other frequent common assessments.
+- PLC teams use the data from the interim target tests to monitor student learning and to compare the gains for each student to chunk tests, DIBELS, grade level exams, Moby Max, Early Literacy Assessment, STAR Math and STAR Reading and other frequent common assessments.

 - In 2012-13 Fouke Elementary has implemented online testing for interim target tests in math, literacy and science as our campus continues integrating the State Standards.
-Throughout 2017-2018 at least three ACT Aspire interim assessments will be given to allow teachers to fully understand what learning skills have been taught and mastered, what skills have been taught but not mastered, and what skills still need to be taught
+Throughout 2017-2018 and 2018-2019 at least three ACT Aspire interim assessments were administered to allow teachers to fully understand what learning skills have been taught and mastered, what skills have been taught but not mastered, and what skills still need to be taught.

 - The grade level teams use a wide variety of instructional practices from differentiated instruction, formative assessments, utilization of graphic organizers and implementation of technology while adjusting the complexity and pace for all students to be successful.